Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-tuning.rst

 Guide on algorithm tuning options
 =================================

-One of the advantage of the primitives is that they abstract away the circuit execution setup, so that algorithm developers can focus on the pure algorithmic components.
-However, sometimes, to get the best out of an algorithm, you might want to tune certain primitive options.
-This section will walk you through some of the common settings you might need.
+One of the advantages of the primitives is that they abstract away the circuit execution setup so that algorithm developers can focus on the pure algorithmic components.
+However, sometimes, to get the most out of an algorithm, you might want to tune certain primitive options.
+This section describes some of the common settings you might need.

 .. attention::

     This section focuses on Qiskit Runtime Primitive :class:`.Options` (imported from ``qiskit_ibm_runtime``).
 While most of the primitives interface is common across implementations, most :class:`.Options` are not.
-Please consult the corresponding API references for further information on the ``qiskit`` and ``qiskit_aer`` primitive options.
+Consult the corresponding API references for further information on the ``qiskit`` and ``qiskit_aer`` primitive options.

 1. Shots
 ~~~~~~~~

 For some algorithms, setting a specific number of shots is a core part of their routines.
 Before the primitives,
-the shots could be set during the call to ``backend.run(shots=1024)``.
-Now, the setting is part of the execution
+ shots could be set during the call to ``backend.run(shots=1024)``.
+Now, that setting is part of the execution
 options ("second level option").
 This can be done during the primitive setup:

 .. code-block:: python